christianisaac746-ops/MPSAIPolicy/README.md

 📊 Policy Revision and Governance Integration (Phase II: Superintendent Review) The initial draft was presented to the Superintendent for final approval.
 The Superintendent provided essential high-level feedback, which shifted the policy's focus from mere control to robust Governance and Continuous Assessment.

-Area	Superintendent's Key Addition	Cybersecurity/Governance Impact Data & Privacy	Mandating compliance with FERPA and requiring strong security measures for any AI tool used.
-Direct requirement for data protection, risk assessment of third-party tools, and legal compliance.
-Equity	Ensuring equitable access and addressing algorithmic bias in AI tools.
-Focus on fairness in system design and continuous monitoring of outcomes to prevent discrimination.
-Governance	Establishing an AI Advisory Board of diverse stakeholders.
-Creation of a formal Risk Management and Compliance body for AI, ensuring human oversight and accountability.
-Accountability	Implementing a plan for continuous evaluation and feedback to measure AI's impact.
-Mandating a Security and Efficacy Auditing cycle for all AI deployments.

-Export to Sheets

 📁 Repository Contents (Final Policy Structure)
 The final, integrated policy document contains several key sections that are particularly relevant to a cybersecurity and governance portfolio: